muratk5n/thirdwave/en/index.md

 ---

-There were claims Haftar from Libya, Wagner are supporting RSF, but Wag leader below just denied it.
+There were claims Haftar from Libya, Wagner are supporting RSF, but WG leader below just denied it.
 The only known support right now is the big neighbor Egypt helping the official military.

 TASS: "PMC Wagner does not take sides in Sudan — founder"